postgrespro/pg_probackup/Documentation.md

         archive_command = 'pg_probackup archive-push -B backup_dir --instance instance_name --wal-file-path %p --wal-file-name %f [remote_options]'

-Where *backup_dir* and *instance_name* refer to the already initialized backup catalog instance for this database cluster and optional parameters [remote_options](#remote-mode-options) should be used to archive WAL to the remote machine.
+Where *backup_dir* and *instance_name* refer to the already initialized backup catalog instance for this database cluster and optional parameters [remote_options](#remote-mode-options) should be used to archive WAL to the remote host.
 For details about all possible `archive-push` parameters, see the section [archive-push](#archive-push).

-Once these steps are complete, you can start taking FULL, PAGE, DELTA and PTRACK backups in ARCHIVE mode.
+Once these steps are complete, you can start making backups with ARCHIVE WAL mode, backups in PAGE backup mode and perform [PITR](#performing-point-in-time-pitr-recovery).

+If you are planning to make PAGE backups and/or backups with [ARCHIVE](#archive-mode) WAL mode from a standby of a server, that generates small amount of WAL traffic, without long waiting for WAL segment to fill up, consider setting [archive_timeout](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-ARCHIVE-TIMEOUT) PostgreSQL parameter **on master**.
+It is advisable to synchronize the value of this setting with pg_probackup option `--archive-timeout`.

+>NOTE: using pg_probackup command [archive-push](#archive-push) for continious archiving is optional.
+You can use any other tool you like as long as it delivers WAL segments into '*backup_dir*/wal/*instance_name*' directory.
+If compression is used, it should be `gzip`, and '.gz' suffix in filename is mandatory.

 >NOTE: Instead of `archive_mode`+`archive_command` method you may opt to use the utility [pg_receivewal](https://www.postgresql.org/docs/current/app-pgreceivewal.html).
 In this case pg_receivewal `-D directory` option should point to '*backup_dir*/wal/*instance_name*' directory.
 WAL compression that could be done by pg_receivewal is supported by pg_probackup. `Zero Data Loss` archive strategy can be achieved only by using pg_receivewal.

->NOTE: using pg_probackup command [archive-push](#archive-push) for continious archiving is optional.
-You can use any other tool you like as long as it delivers WAL segments into '*backup_dir*/wal/*instance_name*' directory.
-If compression is used, it should be gzip and '.gz' suffix is mandatory.

 ### Backup from Standby